 Stress tests are used to understand the sensitivity of the capital cover to material risks.
 Vhi Insurance calculates these for a range of risks in deriving and testing solvency cover.
-The Company also performs more detailed scenario projections to allow better understanding of the impact of shocks and the management actions required to mitigate risk.
+Vhi Insurance also performs more detailed scenario projections to allow better understanding of the impact of shocks and the management actions required to mitigate risk.
 High impact / low likelihood stress tests of this nature are used in the ORSA process to test the resilience of capital buffers.

+The ORSA considers a range of scenarios and the main scenarios for risks in this document are included below.
 The impact of the specific scenarios developed for the most recent ORSA are summarised below and are all based on the Standard Formula parameters: